 Capturing Life's Beauty: Maralee's Artistic Journey

-Since then, Maralee has had the opportunity to participate in workshops with master artists at the River Arts District in Asheville, North Carolina, has visited master artists in Carmel, California, and worked with artists at the Minnetonka Center for the Arts in Minnesota.
-She has collaborated with artists in Germany, and created art inspired by trips to northern Italy, and Monet’s Garden in Giverny, France.
+Since then, Maralee has had the opportunity to participate in workshops with master artists at the River Arts District in Asheville, North Carolina, and worked with artists at the Minnetonka Center for the Arts in Minnesota.
+She also has collaborated with artists in Scotland and Germany, and created art inspired by trips to northern Italy, and Monet’s Garden in Giverny, France.

 Maralee’s art is inspired by the joy she experiences in the beauty of God’s creation while taking hikes through the woods, adventuring in her Jeep, getting out on the lakes, (and once in awhile, on a horse).
-When she is out an about, Maralee often takes pictures of those moments.
-Her hope is that she can capture the feeling she had, and bring it back it back to life on canvas for the viewer to find a place of rest and refreshing.
+When she is out and about, Maralee often takes pictures of those moments.
+Her hope is that she can capture the feeling she had in the moment, and bring it back to life on canvas for the viewer to find a place of rest and refreshing.

 In addition to creating art, Maralee teaches art workshops and speaks at events.
-She enjoys teaching groups at Minnesota Adult & Teen Challenge, Hope Kids from the Spina Bifida Foundation, and various other events.
+She enjoys teaching groups at Minnesota Adult & Teen Challenge, Hope Kids, Spina Bifida Foundation, and various other organizations.
 She loves teaching workshops to help unlock the inner artist in the students she teaches.
 In addition to workshops, as a form of visual art, Maralee sometimes paints live, on stage, bringing inspiration and hope to her audiences.
 Maralee has also served as a mentor for the Creative to Thrive Artist Mentoring Program.

 Maralee uses a wide variety of creative mediums; however, much of her early work was done in acrylic.
 With the onset of Covid-19, most workshops were postponed.
 Still, she sees it as a blessing in disguise.
-During Covid-19, she enrolled, and graduated, from the prestigious Milan Art Institute Mastery Program, an online art school.
+During Covid-19, she enrolled, and graduated, from the prestigious Milan Art Institute Mastery Program.
 The rigorous coursework explored creative mediums with 290 courses.
 As a result of working through the program, her work now includes a broad array of mediums including: charcoals, oils, mixed media, inks, and graphic arts.